Shaq10/GamingWPF/README.md

 # GamingWPF
-Repo for the gaming WPF which I'm creating for my individual project
+## Project Goal
+The goal of this project is to create a 3 Tier WPF application containing a data layer, business layer and presentation layer.
+This application, which will include CRUD functionality, will provide a gaming E-Commerce service .
+The two users of this app will be
+Customers and the Manager, who will both have access to different parts of the app which are relevant to them as a user.
+Customers will be able to order games with various genres on different consoles and update their personal information.The project will be well documented in order to show the process of what was done, how and why.

 # Entity Relationship Diagram
 ![image](https://github.com/Shaq10/GamingWPF/blob/main/erd.png)

 # Class Diagram
 ![image](https://github.com/Shaq10/GamingWPF/blob/main/classdiagram.png)

-## Project Goal
-The goal of this project is to create a 3 Tier WPF application containing a data layer, business layer and presentation layer.
-This application, which will include CRUD functionality, will provide a gaming E-Commerce service .
-The two users of this app will be
-Customers and Managers, who will both have access to different parts of the app which are relevant to them as a user.
-Customers will be able to order games with various genres on different consoles and update their personal information.The project will be well documented in order to show the process of what was done, how and why

 # WPF
 ![image](https://github.com/Shaq10/GamingWPF/blob/main/GamingHome.png)